lsuonline/report_lsusql/readme.md

 Other users with the right capability can go to Administration -> Reports -> LSU Report API and see a list of queries to which they have access.
-Results can be viewed on-screen or downloaded as CSV.
+Results can be viewed on-screen, downloaded as CSV, or consumed via webservice in any supported data format.

-Reports can contain placeholders, in which case, the user running the report is presented with a form where they can enter the values to substitute for the placeholders before running the report.
+Reports can contain administratively configurable placeholders, in which case, the user running the report is presented with a form where they can enter the values to substitute for the placeholders before running the report.

 Scheduled reports can also be set to be send out be email whenever they are generated.